Trade School vs. College vs. Community College: Core Differences

 Going to school is an investment in your future, so when making your decision it’s important to explore all your options.
 The school and type of program you choose will play a big role in helping you pursue the career you want, so taking the time to research different opportunities is worthwhile.

 Postsecondary programs are usually offered at three different types of institutions: trade schools, community colleges and colleges.
-Each type of school differs when it comes to the programs offered, the length of time required to complete them, and the diploma, degree or certificate you can graduate with.
+Each type of school differs when it comes to the programs offered, the length of time required to complete them, and the diploma, degree or certificate you receive upon graduation.

 What Is Trade School vs. College?